Méret Oppenheim: Oppenheim and Surrealism

-After Oppenheim moved to Paris, her first contacts became Alberto Giacommetti and Hans Arp.
+After Oppenheim moved to Paris, her first contacts became Alberto Giacommetti and Jean Arp.
 She was then introduced to Marcel Duchamp and Man Ray, and was in 1936 asked to exhibit her work in a show at the Museum of Modern Art in New York.
 Her paintings were hung alongside those in the Paris and New York art scenes, including Salvador Dalí and Giacommetti.
 After the exhibion of Object Man Ray anointed Oppenheim as "Surrealism's 'muse.'"

 Oppenheim fit in with the Surrealists because she was seeking "acceptance and approval for the way she was living her life."
 She was skeptical of any concrete ideology, and Surrealism allowed her to experiment within her art.
 This is evident in her painting Sitting Figure with Folded Hands, which has been described as "sexless, featureless, placeless...a portrait of the attitude of its maker."

 Oppenheim experimented with diverse styles throughout her career, including while she identified as a Surrealist.
 She experimented with “veristic surrealism” and had a quality of openness that allowed her work to maintain relevance.
 Unlike other Surrealists that viewed dreams as a way to unlock the subconscious, Oppenheim used painting and her dreams as an “analogy to its (the subconsciousness’) forms“.
 Likewise, Oppenheim used versatile symbols, partly influenced by Carl Jung, that provided mystery and ambiguity.
 Similarly, unlike other Surrealists, Oppenheim used symbols with a “fluid and changeable impact” and produced works that were cohesive through frequent and organized ideas rather than formal language.
 To direct viewers towards her meaning, she would strategically title her works.

 Nonetheless, Oppenheim's Object persists as an example of “Surrealist fetishism,” as its function follows its form; the fur on the cup renders it not functional.